RazvanML/reco-link/_posts/2015-10-31-JaroWinkler.md

 </match>
 ```

+In this post was introduced a new matching rule type, the Jaro-Winkler distance.
+Also, the employment of multiple criteria relies on an adapted Bayesian inference described by Fellegi and Sunter in <a href="#b2">[2]</a>.
+Confidence levels can be computed for each score and factored in the final probability of two record linkage.

+While the perfect equality provides a natural way of identifiying candidate linkages, the Jaro-Winkler similarity does not provide such a vehicle.
+For this data set, all the possible candidates (```10 x 11 = 110```) were generated and computed.
+Larger data sets will require alternative methods of candidates generation, with the goal to avoid the quadratic complexity of the problem.

 <h2> Bibliography </h2>

 <a name="b1"></a>[1] Winkler, W. E. (1990).
 "String Comparator Metrics and Enhanced Decision Rules in the Fellegi-Sunter Model of Record Linkage".
-Proceedings of the Section on Survey Research Methods (American Statistical Association): 354â€“359.
+Proceedings of the Section on Survey Research Methods (American Statistical Association): 354-359.

+<a name="b1"></a> [2] Fellegi, Ivan; Sunter, Alan (December 1969).
+"A Theory for Record Linkage".
+Journal of the American Statistical Association 64 (328): pp. 1183–1210. doi:10.2307/2286061.
+JSTOR 2286061.